Learning Journey

 to Software

-Milestones, challenges, skills acquired, and domain knowledge built, one year at a time.
+Milestones, challenges, skills acquired, habits built, and knowledge gained, one year at a time.

 2021

 Graduated in Supply Chain Management and went straight into freight forwarding.
-Quickly learned that the industry runs on fragmented data and a lot of manual paperwork.
+The industry runs on fragmented data and manual paperwork.

 2022